Alexandria Town Hall

-The Alexandria Town Hall is an Australian heritage-listed town hall located in Alexandria, A Suburb of Sydney, New South Wales.
+The Alexandria Town Hall is a heritage-listed town hall located in Alexandria, New South Wales, Australia.
 It stands at 73 Garden Street.
 It was built in 1880–81 in the Victorian architectural style by Ferdinand Reuss Snr.
 Significant alterations which changed the facade to an Inter-War Free Classical style were completed in 1928 by architects D. T. Morrow and Gordon.
 The Town Hall was the seat of Alexandria Municipal Council from 1881 to 1948 and since 1948 has been a branch library, community centre and council depot for the City of Sydney and the South Sydney councils.

 History and description

 The site of the Town Hall was acquired by the council in Garden Street in 1879 and Ferdinand Reuss Snr was commissioned as the architect.
 The Town Hall was completed and opened in June 1881 by the Mayor, Charles Brandling Henderson.
 By 1893 a two storey terrace, serving as a residence for the mayor, was constructed to the north of the Town Hall.